 - You will explore all the nodes that are direct neighbors of your starting node.
 The immediate neighbors will be given opposite colors to your start node, and hence will be colored 1.
 That way, you can satisfy the definition of bipartite coloring.

-- You will continue performing this coloring and conflict detection with all unvisited nodes in the graph in a recursive manner, until all connected components of the graph have been processed.
+- You will continue performing this coloring and conflict detection with all unvisited nodes in the graph until all connected components of the graph have been visited.
 Using this method confirms that you are correctly processing disconnected graphs.

-Now that you are aware of the coloring method, let us look at the two algorithms used to identify a bipartite graph.
+Now that you are aware of the coloring method, let us look at the two algorithms used to identify whether a graph is bipartite or not.

 BFS Algorithm to Check if a Graph is Bipartite